xvitaly/mhed/docs/source/getting-started.rst

   3. performing internal startup actions;
   4. creating user-friendly GUI.

-If the program cannot find path to the Hosts file in the Windows Registry (only on Microsoft Windows platform), it will use the default well-known location.
+If the program cannot find path to Hosts file in the Windows Registry (only on Microsoft Windows platform), it will use the default well-known location.

 .. index:: data files storage
 .. _gs-datafiles: